About Me

 What I Do

-My work primarily revolves around Microsoft technologies like C#, SQL Server, and Cosmos DB.
-However, I'm also adept at creating solutions using tools like Kafka and Redis when they fit the bill.
+My work primarily revolves around building distributed systems using Microsoft technologies like Azure and Aspire in C#, SQL Server and Cosmos DB, however, I'm also adept at creating solutions that leverage tools like Kafka and Redis.

 I specialize in designing and developing reliable integrated systems, especially using the Microservices pattern via Kafka or Azure Service Bus.
 My goal is to create systems that are self-healing to help protect our developers' nights and weekends from support calls.

 Over the years, I've worked in the Optimization and AI space, utilizing Gurobi and Google's OR-Tools to solve interesting problems.
-More recently, I've been exploring the potential of Large Language Models like OpenAI in Azure, focused on using the amazing capabilities of those technologies while maintaining fair and transparent applications for my customers.
+More recently, I've been exploring the potential of Large Language Models like OpenAI in Azure, focused on using the amazing capabilities of those technologies while maintaining fair and transparent applications for my customers and users.

 Community Speaker